 - Could generate traffic through your social accounts without even having a website

-- Get paid commission on someone else's product
+- Get paid a fixed commission on someone else's product

 Sounds great, right?